Angelsofttoy/cse15l-lab-reports/lab-report-3-week-6.md

 After this I pressed esc and the entered :wq to save the changes and exit the editor.

 And now!
-The logging process is so much simpler!
-Just entering:
+The logging process is so much simpler!:) Just entering:

 ```
 $ ssh ieng6